What Is the Main Reason You Should Invest in Embedded Analytics?

 Return on Investment (ROI) is a popular financial ratio metric that is used to evaluate an investment’s profitability.
 It is typically calculated by using this simple formula:

 In the context of embedded analytics, an embedded analytics ROI is the tangible contribution of the solution to a business.

 How to Measure the ROI of Embedded Analytics?

 You can measure the ROI of embedded analytics by testing your users’ data maturity – did more of your business users start understanding the information presented in dashboards and reports, have they started creating such on their own, and have they started guiding their decisions by data insights?

 Often, this would be enough to determine that your investment was worth it.
 However, here are a couple of ways to measure the ROI of embedded analytics that are more straightforward and can provide you with numbers:

 This method of measuring the ROI of embedded analytics covers how and how often your users are using your analytics products/services.
-This is data that you can easily generate and analyze once you already have an analytics solution in place.
+You can easily generate and analyze this data once you already have an analytics solution in place.

 ((Value per active user * users) / cost of embedded analytics solution) *100